HARPLab/gastronomy/manipulation/README.md

 ## Plating

 The plating folder contains code by Steven Lee that is detailed in the plating section of the Sony-CMU Gastronomy Project Y2 Deliverables document.
+In addition, it contains previous code by Travers Rhodes to learn trajectories from demonstrations that are used in the plating demo.
+It can be used with any robot that has a ROS joint controller interface.
+It includes code to segment demonstrations using a changepoint detection algorithm, and it contains code to translate and execute those trajectories on a robot.

 ## Magnetic Stickers